 Oh, and don't forget to attend the next CryptoMount event.
 The registration is open and maybe there will be dragons next time!

-A technology strategist with extensive experience in defining and creating software and hardware systems based on emerging and science-intensive technologies.
-He created start-ups in computer telephony and wireless mesh networks.
-In Luxoft he is focused on creating internal start-ups to work on emerging technologies such as connected cars, next gen Automotive HMI, Network Functions Virtualization (NFV) and Blockchains.
+Vasily Suvorov is a technology strategist with extensive experience of defining and creating software and hardware systems based on emerging and science-intensive technologies.
+He has created startups in computer telephony and wireless mesh networks.
+Vasily is focusing on creating internal startups to work on emerging technologies such as blockchain, connected cars, next-gen automotive human-machine interfaces (HMI) and network functions virtualization (NFV).